vitringr/vault/nodes/Linear Algebra.md

 # Linear Algebra

-Branch of [[Mathematics]] that studies [[Vector Space]] and linear operations.
+Branch of [[Mathematics]] that studies [[Vector Space]] and [[Linear Transformation]].

 ---

-Linear algebra provides a fundamental framework for describing lines, planes, and higher-dimensional spaces, as well as the rules for manipulating objects within them.
+Linear algebra provides a fundamental framework for describing lines, planes, and higher-dimensional spaces.
+More powerfully, it offers a framework for [[Abstraction]], allowing diverse mathematical objects to be treated as [[Vector|Vectors]], enabling their analysis and manipulation through a unified formalism.

 ## Concepts